Incubeta/pub-assignment-backend-developer/README.md

 ## Business case

 This assignment will use a real-life use-case that we also needed to solve for our existing client.
 However, we simplified the scenario a bit to make it solvable within 3-4 hours.

-In our scenario, you will get two CSV that contains flight data.
+In this modified scenario, we ask you to write a server application that serves client requests from a database through a REST API.
+For the data layer, you will get two CSV's that contains flight data.
 The data structure is the same for both files, but the data is different.

 ## Before you start - preparation

 - Make sure you book enough time for yourself to complete this assignment.
-Based on our experience maximum 3-4 hours should be enough to deliver a good quality solution
+Based on our experience maximum 3-4 hours should be enough to deliver a solution.
--
+- Your solution should be in a private repository.
+Once you created one please don't forget to invite us, so we can track your progress.
+Our accounts: https://gitlab.com/S4n3L, ...
+- Use commits and commit messages as you would work in our team already.
+We intend to check your timestamps to know how much time you needed to spend with certain tasks.

 ***Step 1***